XingFramework/xing-book/workflow_fe.md

 This is a general guide to creating a feature in Xing in the frontend.

-In this example, we will be creating feature that allows a user to read or write Dogs to correspond with the API resource for Dogs we built in "The Xing Work Flow - Backend".
+In this example, we will be creating a feature that allows a user to read or write Dogs to correspond with the API resource for Dogs we built in "The Xing Work Flow - Backend".

 Some things to consider:
 * The frontend is its own MVC situation.
 We will have to set up a frontend resource to consume the backend API.